ctp-eos/ctp-sci/README.md

 - **Advance human consciousness** to a level compatible with C-domain interfacing
 - Catalyze the emergence of an advanced civilization that aligns with multidimensional intelligence, energy awareness, and post-Newtonian physics
-- Bridge the gap between science and consciousness through the CTPSci framework
+- Bridge the gap between present date P-sciences and **consciousness** or the **C-sciences** *(or the CTPSci Sciences)* through the **CTPSci framework**
-- Lay the theoretical groundwork for future physical technologies built on CTP Energy principles
+- Lay the theoretical groundwork for future physical technologies built on CTP Energy and CTPSci Sciences principles

 ---